kcallaghan1/travellog/README.md

 # traveltracker
 Travel Tracker for CS 345

+# QuickStartGuide

+-Clone repository
+-Change database path in UserInterface such that it is the correct path to TravelTracker.db (This has been shown to cause issues across devices)
+-Run main in UserInterface

+# Diagrams

 Link to all Diagrams [here](https://drive.google.com/file/d/11yCjMl8PNKK4R_5L2aCVjqPbpJA9rFeN/view?usp=sharing)

 This is a readme.
 As the title suggests, you should read me.